rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/create-nocode-vision.md

     ![create_prototype](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/article_images/no_code_vision_create_prototype.png)

-The page that appears walks you through the remaining workflow that is required to get your project up and running.

 ## Connect a device to your project

-After creating a Vision solution, you must add an IoT hub and at least one device to it.
+After creating a vision solution, you must add a device and its corresponding IoT Hub to it.

 1. In the **IoT Hub** pull-down list, select the IoT hub to which your devkit was provisioned during the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md).